 The museum was currently showing an enormous collection of Italian masters art from the Middle Ages.
 I was shocked at the bright colors of these paintings, and got a chance to tour the special exhibition “La Collection Alana” during my visit.
 The collection of Italian renaissance paintings belongs to Alvaro Saieh et Ana Guzmán, a Chilean couple.
 Apparently the collection is rarely loaned and spans from the 13th to the 17th century.

-Let’s take a quick tour of my favorite parts of this Parisian museum.
+Let’s take a quick tour of my favorite parts of this small Parisian museum.

 The staircase is the most grandiose element of this museum.
 A large fresco painted in 1745 by Giambattista Tiepolo is installed on the adjacent wall, purchased in Italy by the Jacquemart-Andrés in 1893.
 The fresco shows Henri III returning from Poland to take over the throne of France from this brother Charles IX.
 He traveled through Venice where he was met by the Doge Contarini.

 The Jacquemart-André museum offers its own colleciton of permanent works on display from the couple’s art collection.
 You get the chance to admire these pieces in the context of the Jacquemart-André home.